 I am betrayed, wounded to the core.
 I am now responsible for my own healing.
 The energy I sense through the cracks in my broken heart is my own vitality and I choose how and with whom to share it.
 It starts with healing me and that will take time as well.
 I don’t know how long, but until I begin to feel safe and secure with you, I am unwilling to be as open and vulnerable with you as I have been.
 Take back the wounding knife you gave me – take it back now … I pray you will do everything in your power to find peace with what you have done and omitted to do.
 You are responsible for your own healing and for deciding the apology and amends you are willing to share with me.
 Together we can heal this mess and re-work our relationship.
 Alone we cannot.
 Since no one ever showed us, we don’t know how to do this but we can find out.
 We can ask, we can read, we can seek help.
 We are not the only ones to have gone though this.
 You and I can build as secure a relationship as anyone can in this crazy world, one in which we both learn anew how to love and respect each other.
 I accept that you may not choose to do any of this and I may come to a place where I also do not choose us, no matter how much more grief that may give me.

 With or without you, impossible as it might seem now, I will grow to forgive you and myself and maybe one day, grow to thank you for shattering the beliefs I held unexamined for so long.
 With these gifts I grow stronger and clearer, more fearless and tender.
-In a sense I have nothing left to loose.
+In a sense I have nothing left to lose.
 So, for the time being let us be kind to each other and begin the healing.

 However you construct your own intention, these affirmations begin building new vows out of the wreckage of the original promises that founded your relationship.
 There are plenty of ideas for the betrayer to show contrition, apology and to rebuild trust in the pages that follow.